Use the Photogate to study free fall, rolling objects, collisions, and pendulums.

 The Photogate may require a compatible interface and software.
 Choose a platform below to see compatible interface and software options.

-The Photogate is fully supported with LabQuest 2, a standalone data logger with built-in graphing and analysis software.
+The Photogate is fully supported with LabQuest 2 (version 2.8.4), a standalone data logger with built-in graphing and analysis software.